TovarishFin/crypto-wedding-sol-tutorial/README.md

 ## What should I do after completing this tutorial?

 Go build your own project!
 At this point you probably know enough to build something and/or figure out how to do the new thing that you may need in your future projects.

+## Live Tutorial Notes

+have some sort of an office hour to help setup environment... though attendees should try to setup everything beforehand